Bedrock-OSS/bedrock-wiki/docs/scripting/placement-prevention.md

   - stable
 ---

+The tutorial has been separated into two sections: one for stable methods and one for beta methods.
+You can now use these sections independently depending on which version of the Script API you are working with.

 ::: warning
 The Script API is currently in active development, and breaking changes are frequent.
 This page assumes the format of Minecraft 1.20.30.
 :::